mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

 ![OPTIONS]({{ '/assets/images/Query_Key_Value.png' | relative_url }})
 {: class="center" style="width: 70%;"}
 *Fig. 5.
-Query, Key, and Value illustrations.
+Query, Key, and Value calculations illustrations.

 The `two_stream_rel_attn` also implements the next $$\tilde{h}$$, and $$\tilde{g}$$ according to the following formulas, described in appendix A.2 of the the [paper](https://arxiv.org/pdf/1901.02860.pdf):